1) AT FROM LONGHOUSE DRIVE (NJ) TO ROUTE 17A – This is one long, knee-pounding hike which requires two cars and lots of time.

-Note: Both Furnace Brook and Cascade Brook are wide and fast, but the waters have lots of tannins in them which makes the water brown.
-So if you want to drink from these streams, filtering the water first is highly recommended.
+Note: Both Furnace Brook and Cascade Brook are wide and fast, but the waters have lots of tannins in them which makes the water look brown.
+(It is clean, but ugly.)
+So if you want to drink from these streams, filtering water is highly recommended.

-Filtering is always recommended because not only does the bear shit in the woods, he also shits in the streams.
+Actually, filtering is ALWAYS RECOMMENDED because not only does the bear shit in the woods, he also shits in the streams.

 About one mile later you will come to the intersection with the Village Vista trail and it’s great overlook of the Village of Greenwood Lake.